WebAssembly/shared-everything-threads/proposals/shared-everything-threads/Overview.md

 > Note: We may also want to give cmpxchg a third ordering, since some compilation schemes are able
 > to give its read different orderings depending on whether it succeeds or fails.

-It is a validation error if any non-atomic instruction that uses a `memarg` (such as standard loads and stores) has the `acqrel` bit (bit 5) set.

 The new instructions below do not have memarg immediates because they do not operate on memories, so they unconditionally take `u8` ordering immediates. `atomic.fence` already has a reserved zero byte